James Kirby

 James advises on partnership and LLP law, especially in relation to trusts and estates.

-"James is always on top of the details and a safe pair of hands to navigate fact-heavy matters through ever-evolving case law."
+"James is always on top of the details and a safe pair of hands to navigate fact-heavy matters through ever-evolving case law.
+He is available to answer queries and his drafting is excellent."

 Legal 500 2025